-Second, the new law that residents voted in favor of would allow doctors to prescribe medical marijuana for debilitating medical conditions of the same kind or class as the nine specifically listed in the amendment if the doctor believes the use of marijuana outweighs the potential health risks.
+Second, the law that residents voted in favor of would allow doctors to prescribe medical marijuana for debilitating medical conditions of the same kind or class as the nine specifically listed in the amendment if the doctor believes the use of marijuana outweighs the potential health risks.
 The blended rule proposed by lawmakers would require that a medical board approves each of the conditions first.
-Clearly, these two approaches are not in alignment.
+Clearly, these two approaches were not in alignment.

-Volatility isn’t New to the Marijuana Industry
+Volatility is the Norm in the Marijuana Industry

 In Colorado, a different kind of volatility has made it difficult for some marijuana retailers to stay in business.
-When a law passed last year requiring dispensaries and growers to have all marijuana products tested, businesses in some municipalities faced significant challenges to comply.
+When a law passed in 2016 requiring dispensaries and growers to have all marijuana products tested, businesses in some municipalities faced significant challenges to comply.
 That’s because Colorado’s marijuana dispensaries must obtain state and local licenses to operate.
 Without both licenses, they cannot get their products tested.
 Unfortunately, some municipalities didn’t have local licensing systems in place in time to meet the new law’s July 1, 2016 deadline.

 The Colorado example discussed above shows how even though residents voted a long time ago to legalize marijuana, the actual laws that are written can make the industry as a whole run quite differently than how voters expected it would when they cast their ballots.
 In other words, there is a discrepancy between state and local rules that often goes against voters’ choices on state laws.